 Custom oversize (Wyoming, Texas, Alaskan)Under 1 percent combinedGrowing fastest from small base

-Share estimates derived from ISPA annual reports[1] and major retailer disclosure.
-Cal King share is slightly higher (8 to 12 percent) in California, Oregon, Washington, Nevada, and Arizona than in East Coast or Midwest markets.
+These are commonly cited industry estimates[1], not figures from a public ISPA dataset; treat the ranges as directional.
+Cal King share is generally reported as higher (roughly 8 to 12 percent) in California, Oregon, Washington, Nevada, and Arizona than in East Coast or Midwest markets.

 Cal King vs Standard King price differential